 - After cooking, stir in lemon juice.
 Check the consistency and add more water if you'd like a thinner soup.

 - What the heck is okara?!
-It’s the leftover solid sediment from making your own soy milk.
+This is the leftover solid sediment from making your own soy milk.
 It contains quite a bit of nutrients, including protein, so rather than throwing it out I’ve been experimenting with adding it to recipes.
 It does have a rather distinct “soy” flavour and can be quite gritty, so it doesn’t always work in recipes, but luckily it does well in this red lentil soup, where you won’t taste it at all.

 - If you’re wondering why I don’t provide a cup or weight measurement for the okara, it’s because—depending on how tightly you strain your soy milk—the amount of water in the okara will be different, which affects its measurement.
 So in the recipe, when I say “1/4 okara,” I mean 1/4 of the total okara you strain from making a full batch of my Homemade Soy Milk recipe.
+It’s around 1/3 cup (70g) for me.

 - Be sure not to add more than the amount specified, though, otherwise, the grittiness will become noticeable.
 And obviously, this is an entirely optional ingredient.
 It’s a great way to use up your okara if you have some on hand, but omit it if you don’t have any.
 The flavour and consistency of the soup won’t change much either way.